De Stijl – An art movement formed by Dutch abstract artists whose work is based on horizontal and vertical stripes and primary colours

 The first step of the process is to completely paint your canvas black.

 Allow the black paint to dry thoroughly.

-Once dry, use the thin masking tape in horizontal and vertical lines in order to create a grid on your canvas.
+Once dry, use the thin masking tape in horizontal and vertical lines to create a grid on your canvas.
 The tape does not need to go all the way from one side of the canvas to the other, as long as it links from line to line.

-If you are happy with the placement of your tape, ensure it is fully stuck down and cover the canvas in white paint other than a few rectangles of your grid, which you can leave black.
+If you are happy with the placement of your tape, ensure it is fully stuck down then cover the canvas in white paint other than a few rectangles of your grid, which you can leave black.

 You will now be left with a grid of white squares.

 Use the three primary colours, red, yellow and blue, to fill in each of the rectangles, leaving a few of them white.

 Allow the painting to fully dry to prevent any bleeding of the paint edges.